The hidden costs of Doing It Yourself.

 But a trusted contractor can tell you an exact price for him to do it.
 The DIY’er cannot tell the exact finished price, through inexperience, and mistakes.

-If you want exact pricing, get a professional, don’t build your own shed.
+If you want exact pricing, you get a professional to do it.

-If you are the gambling sort, just Google DIY sheds for sale and go for it!
-However I must say here you could win or you could lose.
+If you are the gambling sort, DIY!
+You could win or you could lose.
 Do you like dealing with multiple subcontractors?
-Are you OK dealing with the fine print on quotes?
+Are you OK dealing with fine print on quotes?
 What about councils and their endless red tape to get a building approval.

 Dealing with mistakes, and inefficiencies is another challenge.
 Like realising that a major component has been missed that should have gone in prior to that big concrete pour you just finished!

 doing it Yourself can be very rewarding but if the end result has major defects or flaws, what’s it really worth?
 It may look the same from the outside, but functionality issues and cost overruns are a real things that you risk having to live with.

 Then of course there is a “distraction cost” to your main business – cost that you won’t be aware of because you don’t do this for a job